sashakarcz/custoodian/README.md

 ### GitHub Action

-Use Custodian in your CI/CD pipeline:
+Use Custoodian in your CI/CD pipeline:

 ```yaml
 name: Generate Infrastructure